pdenno/jupyter-client/README.md

 A Clojure library to interact with a jupyter kernel.

-For use with [Jupyter Notebooks](https://jupyter.org), this library allows you to run [execute_requests](https://jupyter-client.readthedocs.io/en/stable/messaging.html) against a jupyter kernel and view what comes back from the kernel's stdout (if anything).
+For use with [Jupyter Notebooks](https://jupyter.org), this library allows one to run [execute_requests](https://jupyter-client.readthedocs.io/en/stable/messaging.html) against a jupyter kernel and view what (if anything) comes back from the kernel's stdout.

 ## Usage